mattvoz/OpenGLHelper/readme.md

 ## OpenGL
-Column major arrays are stupid :) BUT when constructing a matrix don't forget to put them in it :)
+Column major arrays are stupid :) BUT when constructing a matrix don't forget to put them in it since this is the openGL standard :)